hotosm/fmtm/README.md

 Q: How can I become a contributor to the FMTM?

 A: To become a contributor to the FMTM, you can create an account on the platform and join a mapping project.

+Q: Who can contribute to FMTM?

+A: Anyone can contribute to FMTM.
+It is an open-source project, and contributions from developers, designers, and other contributors are always welcome.

+Q: What kind of contributions can I make to FMTM?

+A: There are several ways you can contribute to FMTM, including:

+Development: If you have experience in web development, you can contribute by fixing bugs, adding new features, or improving the existing codebase.

+Design: If you are a designer, you can contribute by improving the user interface, creating new design assets, or providing feedback on the existing design.

+Documentation: If you have experience in technical writing, you can contribute by writing documentation, tutorials, or other educational materials.

+Testing: If you have experience in software testing, you can contribute by testing the application and reporting bugs or suggesting improvements.

+Translation: If you are fluent in a language other than English, you can contribute by translating the application or its documentation into your language.

+Q: What technologies are used in FMTM?

+A: FMTM is built using several technologies, including Django, Postgres, Redis, Celery, and Vue.js.
+The codebase is written in Python, HTML, CSS, and JavaScript.

+Q: How do I set up FMTM locally?

+A: To set up FMTM locally, you need to have Python, Postgres, Redis, and Node.js installed on your system.
+You can follow the instructions in the README file of the FMTM repository to set up the project.

+Q: How can I report a bug or suggest a new feature for FMTM?

+A: You can report bugs or suggest new features by opening an issue on the FMTM repository on GitHub.
+Be sure to provide as much detail as possible, including steps to reproduce the bug, screenshots, or mockups for new features.

+Q: How can I contribute to FMTM if I'm new to open source or web development?

+A: FMTM welcomes contributions from developers of all levels of experience, including those who are new to open source or web development.
+You can start by exploring the project's codebase and documentation, asking questions in the community, and contributing to issues labeled as "good first issue."
+Additionally, you can join the FMTM community on Slack to connect with other contributors and get help with your contributions.

 Q: What are the benefits of contributing to the FMTM?